 Q: How is your MSW program different from other MSW programs?

 A: In terms of curriculum, all MSW programs provide similar introductory course work to lay the foundation for social work practice.
 Where they vary most is in the advanced concentrations they offer.
-Mason's MSW Program offers two concentrations: one in Social Change and one in Clinical Practice.
-The program's historical focus on social change is one of the things that make it unique.
+Mason's MSW Program offers two Specializations: one in Social Change and one in Clinical Practice.
+The program's historical focus on social change is one of the things that makes it unique.
 Students in the social change concentration graduate with the know-how to advance quickly within organizational settings, to demonstrate professional leadership in the community, and to influence social policy.
 The clinical practice concentration is an excellent option for those interested in working directly with clients, particularly in interpersonal settings.

 Q: Where is your program located?